AndydeCleyre/colorcodebot/README.rst

    Args: [-d <deployment>=dev]

 You can use ``start/local.sh`` to:
+- ensure Python lockfile is updated
-- ensure a virtual environment exists, has all Python dependencies installed, and is activated
+- ensure a virtual environment exists
+- ensure the venv has all Python dependencies installed
+- ensure the venv is activated if one is not already
+- update or create ``app/theme_previews.yml`` if file IDs are present in ``vars.<deployment>.yml``
 - load decrypted values from ``app/sops/colorcodebot.<deployment>.yml`` into environment variables
 - launch the bot (unsupervised, no other services)